 Anabolic Steroids, Benzodiazepines (Diazepam) GHB, GBL.

 New Psychoactive Substances are also known as Legal Highs.
 They often provide similar effects to other illegal drugs.
-Some of these new substances are not yet controlled under The Misuse Of Drugs Act 1971 and there is often not enough research about them to know how they affect people, These drugs are often sold over the internet, and people who use them don't really know what they are taking or what to expect.
+Some of these new substances are not yet controlled under The Misuse Of Drugs Act 1971 and there is often not enough research about them to know how they affect people,

+This can seem a little confusing; and its hard to fully know which substances are already illegal.
 You cannot be really sure of whats in a 'legal high' that you have bought or been given, or what effect its likely to be on you or your friends.